[FAT Architecture. Villa Rotunda Redux, 2012]

-Inflection vol. 5 examines the theme of Feedback within the discipline of architecture.
+Inflection vol. 6 examines the theme of Originals within the discipline of architecture.

-Inflection vol. 5 invites academics, students and professionals to consider the practical, moral and technical implications and implementations of feedback.
+Inflection vol.6 invites academics, students and professionals to consider the prospect of originality within design, along with the moral and practical implications copies.

 We welcome and invite both academic and practice-oriented written pieces, visual essays, interviews and fictional works that engage with the theme of feedback in relation to architecture, design and related fields.